sr0019/free-filestack-storage-api/README.md

 # **free-filestack-storage-api**

-This Cloudflare Worker script allows you to upload files of any size and access them anytime via a unique URL.
+This Cloudflare Worker script allows you to upload files of any size to filestack storage api and access them anytime via a unique URL.
 It provides a lightweight and efficient way to handle cloud storage.

 ## 🚀 Features
 - **Unlimited File Size:** Upload files of any size seamlessly.